jcampbell57/ruby_projects/chess/README.md

   - undo move should pull from game history instead of undo any piece's previous move.
   - feature to 'replay game' and go through move by move or let it autoplay the whole game.
 - Binary search implemented where appropriate
+- I tried to reduce save file size by having each piece create an adjacency list each time update_children is called, but that slowed the game down significantly